alvinmdj/dealls-product-dashboard/README.md

 - Filter products based on the Brand & Price Range & Category
 - Search products based on Product Name
 - Autosave applied filters & search
+- View a chart that shows the number of items per Product

 ## Getting Started